 Candidate traits are defined as those having an association with the outlier SNP at genome-wide significance level.
 However, since the pvalue in the GWAS is a function of both the effect size but also the sample size, this way of selecting traits is partly on basis of the accidental sample size of the discovery GWAS and not on basis of the potential influence on the MR estimate under study.
 Would it not be better to select traits on basis of the effect size (and hence the potential influence on the MR estimate)?

-Answer) Thanks for your suggestion.
-We agreed that the use of replicated GWAS effect size is ideal to reduce the impact of winner’s curse.
-As you pointed, the summary data registered in MR-Base database is currently biased towards discovery GWAS, with few results from replication studies.
-We added this in discussion part.
-Although we note that the use of the P value is not ideal as we mentioned in Method, we use them here to make high dimensional investigations more manageable.
-We believe GWAS significance is more widely accepted whilst cut-off for the effect size can be subjective.
-Also, the basic concepts of P value and effect size are almost similar, whilst SNP-traits effect sizes are difficult to be considered in statistical method as those may vary between age or gender as well as their unit.
+Answer) Thanks for your suggestion, which we do think is a good point.
+However there are a few reasons that we opted against using effect size as a threshold.
+First, the traits in MR-Base are not in standardised units because often the meta data relating to the original standard deviations of the analysed traits are not available, so currently it is not technically possible to treat all traits equally on the basis of effect size (just as we can’t treat all traits equally on the basis of p-value as you have pointed out).
+Second, the relevance of a candidate trait in being on the outlier pathway is probably more strongly related to variance explained than just effect size, which includes the need for allele frequencies in addition to units, and is hard to estimate for binary traits.
+We reasoned that if the candidate trait is relevant for the outlier then it seems implausible that the outlier would not reach GWAS significance for that trait, and therefore set that as the default.
+However users can change this threshold.
+As the meta-data in the MR-Base database becomes more complete and we can harmonise all datasets to have uniform units across studies we will introduce the option for users to set thresholds based on R^2 or effect size thresholds rather than p-values.

 Then candidate traits are further reduced by looking at the effect of these traits on the outcome.
 Here a p-value of 0.05 is used.
 In the outlier detection part a p-value of 0.05 divided by the number of SNPs is used as a correction for multiple testing.
 For consistency, wouldn’t it be better to apply a similar correction to the 0.05 FDR here too?

-Answer) Once the candidate traits are identified, we tested the effect of one candidate traits on the original outcome.
-As it is a single test for single hypothesis (e.g. is the candidate trait A associated with the outcome?), we didn’t use Bonferroni’ correction.
+Answer) At the point of making adjustments, we feel that thresholds don’t particularly matter, because if the effect estimate is very small or imprecise then the adjustment will be negligible.
+The arbitrary threshold of 0.05 is there because with a view to impose some nominal threshold for viewing potential new risk factors for the outcome, but again we must emphasise that this is a datamining exercise which necessitates p-value thresholds for convenience, and we don’t necessarily advocate that they should not be overinterpreted.

+The default outlier detection threshold is Bonferroni corrected because if there are a large number of instruments then we always expect some SNPs to be nominally significant as outliers, which is slightly in opposition to the notion that outliers are being driven by horizontal pleiotropy. i.e. they would not really be outliers.
+It also is computationally advantageous to set the default at this threshold to avoid server issues, though again, users are fully able to adjust these settings.

 5. I don’t find Figure 2 very illuminating.
 Could you also present the actual estimates in a Table such that readers can judge the bias?
 How is “substantially different” on line 665 defined?